Junnielexia/POWER-BI-FULL-PROJECTS/PWC POWER BI PROJECT.md

 I hope this email finds you well.
 As per your request, I have conducted a data analysis on the telecommunication customer dataset to understand customer churn and retention trends.

-The churn rate for the company is approximately XX%, which indicates a notable churn issue.
+The churn rate for the company is approximately 27%, which indicates a notable churn issue.
 We have identified several factors influencing churn, including contract type, internet service, and technical support.
 To address these challenges and improve customer retention, I recommend the following actions:

 1. **Contract Options:** Explore incentives for customers to opt for longer-term contracts, as these customers exhibit lower churn rates.

 2. **Internet Service Quality:** Investigate the cause of higher churn among customers with Fiber optic internet service.
 Consider improving service quality and providing special offers to retain these customers.

-3. **Tech Support Enh ancement:** Enhance technical support services to reduce the number of raised tech tickets and improve customer satisfaction.
+3. **Tech Support Enhancement:** Enhance technical support services to reduce the number of raised tech tickets and improve customer satisfaction.

 4. **Promotional Offers:** Introduce personalized promotional offers for customers who have been with the company for an extended period, encouraging loyalty and reducing churn.